dgraydesign/inkcite/README.md

 developers to keep their code DRY (don’t repeat yourself) and integrate versioning, testing and minification into their workflow.

-* Easy, flexible templates, variables and helpers
+* Easy, flexible templates, variables and Helpers
-* ERB for easy A/B testing and versioning
+* ERB for dynamic content and easy A/B Testing and Versioning
 * Automatic link tagging and tracking
-* [Litmus] integration for compatibility
+* [Litmus]-integrated compatibility testing and analytics
-* Preview distribution lists
+* Email preview distribution lists
+* Automatic image optimization using ImageOptim
-* Content inclusion/exclusion rules
+* Failsafe rules to double-check your work

 ## Installation